Aycom366/Aycom366/README.md

 </p>

  <p align="left">
-While I'm currently based in Ibadan, Nigeria, I'm open to remote work opportunities and have a track record of successful collaboration in remote teams.
+While I'm currently based in Nigeria, I'm open to remote work opportunities and have a track record of successful collaboration in remote teams.
 Beyond coding, I find solace outdoors and enjoy playing the piano and creating music.
 Feel free to explore my work to see how I can contribute to your projects.
 I'm enthusiastic about connecting and discussing how my TypeScript-driven skills can add value to your team.
 </p>
 <br/>